folkol/intermittent-duplicate-requests-from-jersey-client/README.md

                     HttpURLConnection con = (HttpURLConnection) url.openConnection();
                     InputStream is = con.getInputStream();

-                    // This prevents the duplicate requests.
+                    // Closing the GET response seems to prevents the duplicate requests.
                     // is.close();
                 } catch (IOException e) {
                 }